gouravkhunger/portfolio/README.md

 * The `\lib\ux\ux_models.dart` contains the data for which social buttons like GitHub profile, Email button, Youtube, Twitch, etc. to be shown, edit it as per your needs.
 Have a look at `\lib\ux\app_icons.dart` file to get the details of available inbuilt icons that you can use.

 These were the most basic things you would need to edit.
+Anyways, you are free to play around with the project, and come up with your own unique ideas.
+Happy Coding :)